ds-wizard/guide/docs/more/self-hosted-dsw/upgrade-guidelines.rst

 4.20.X to 4.21.X
 ----------------

+Before updating check following, otherwise the migration will fail:

+- All authentication services have unique IDs
-- Before updating, check if all submission services have unique IDs, otherwise the migration will fail.
-Also check if document templates and their versions used by submission services are present in the instance.
+- All submission services have unique IDs
+- Document templates and their versions used by submission services are present in the instance

 4.19.X to 4.20.X
 ----------------